James Bullard

 - Earlier in his tenure, Bullard warned about the possibility of a Japanese-style deflation in the U.S. His paper on this topic, published in 2010, helped move the FOMC’s thinking toward a second round of quantitative easing.

 - In 2008, Bullard was an early voice on the potential consequences of zero-interest-rate policy.
-He argued that the Fed may need to turn to quantitative measures of monetary policy in order to avoid deflation.
+He argued at the time that the Fed might need to turn to quantitative measures of monetary policy in order to avoid deflation.

-Bullard makes public outreach and dialogue a priority to help build a more transparent and accessible Fed.
-He regularly engages with many audiences—including academics, policymakers, business and labor organizations, charities, students and media, among other public groups—to discuss monetary policy and the U.S. economy and to help further the regional Reserve banks’ role of being the voice of Main Street.
+Bullard made public outreach and dialogue a priority to help build a more transparent and accessible Fed.
+He regularly engaged with many audiences—including academics, policymakers, business and labor organizations, charities, students and media, among other public groups—to discuss monetary policy and the U.S. economy and to help further the regional Reserve banks’ role of being the voice of Main Street.

 A native of Forest Lake, Minn., Bullard received his doctorate in economics from Indiana University in Bloomington.
 He holds Bachelor of Science degrees in economics and in quantitative methods and information systems from St. Cloud State University in St. Cloud, Minn.